skip to main content

 Statement of Compliance with the QCA Corporate Governance Code

-The QCA Corporate Governance Code (“QCA”) corporate governance standards that the Board has adopted are designed to ensure that the Company delivers long-term value to its shareholders and that shareholders have the opportunity to express their views and expectations for the Company in a manner that encourages open dialogue with the Board.
+The Quoted Companies Alliance’s (QCA) Corporate Governance Code that the Board has adopted is designed to ensure that the Company delivers long-term value to its shareholders and that shareholders have the opportunity to express their views and expectations for the Company in a manner that encourages open dialogue with the Board.
 The Board recognises that its decisions regarding strategy and risk will affect the corporate culture of the Company as a whole and in turn the performance of the Company.
 An integral part of the Company’s activities is centred upon open and respectful dialogue with investors, whether they be individuals or corporate.
 Therefore, the importance of sound ethical values and behaviours is crucial to the ability of the Company to achieve its corporate objectives.
 The Board places great importance on this aspect of corporate life and seeks to ensure that this flows through all that the Company does.

 The Board reviews investor engagement, public relations and health and safety performance as a routine part of every board meeting to ensure these cultural objectives and the principles defined in QCA code principles 2 – 4, 8 and 10 are being met.

-The Board meets regularly throughout the year and during 2023 there were eight full Board meetings, in addition the Board held ad hoc meetings to deal with non-routine business throughout the year.
+The Board meets regularly throughout the year and during 2024 there were 10 full Board meetings.
+In addition, the Board held ad hoc meetings to deal with non-routine business throughout the year.
 The table below shows the number of full meetings held and the individual Director attendance, with all Directors’ attending respective meetings.

 BoardAudit Committee Remuneration Committee Nominations Committee